-Our work sits in a rapidly growing literature that seeks to integrate machine learning into the scientific process across various fields.
-Carleo et al. (2019); Raghu and Schmidt (2020); Pion-Tonachini et al. (2021); Krenn et al. (2022); Wang et al. (2023) provide recent reviews on the use of machine learning across the physical sciences, such as biology, chemistry, mathematics, and physics.
+Related work: This paper sits in a rapidly growing literature that seeks to integrate machine learning into the scientific process across various fields.
+Carleo et al. (2019); Pion-Tonachini et al. (2021); Krenn et al. (2022); Wang et al. (2023) provide recent reviews on the use of machine learning across the physical sciences, such as biology, chemistry, mathematics, and physics.
 Substantial progress has already been made in exploring how machine learning interacts with economic theories.
-Recent work compares the out-of-sample predictive performance of black-box machine learning models against that of economic theories in choice under risk and strategic behavior in normal form games, measuring the "completeness" of economic theories (Fudenberg et al., 2022).
+Recent work compares the out-of-sample predictive performance of black box machine learning models against that of economic theories in choice under risk and strategic behavior in normal form games, measuring the "completeness" of economic theories (Fudenberg et al., 2022).
 Andrews et al. (2022) develops conformal inference procedures to measure the out-of-distribution predictive performance of economic theories.
-When a supervised machine learning model predicts some outcome of interest accurately out-of-sample, researchers often attempt to open the black-box prediction function and investigate particular hypotheses of researchers (Camerer, 2019).
-See, for example, Peysakhovich and Naecker (2017) and Peterson et al. (2021) for choice under risk, Wright and Leyton-Brown (2017); Hirasawa, Kandori and Matsushita (2022) for strategic behavior in normal-form games, Mullainathan and Obermeyer (2021) for medical decision-making, and Kleinberg et al. (2018); Rambachan (2022); Sunstein (2022) for judicial decision-making.
-By contrast, we use supervised machine learning algorithms as stepping stones to automatically generate anomalies for an existing theory, rather than relying on researchers to directly inspect the black-box prediction function.
+When a supervised machine learning model predicts some outcome of interest accurately out-of-sample, researchers often attempt to open the black box prediction function and investigate particular hypotheses (Camerer, 2019).
+See, for example, Peysakhovich and Naecker (2017) and Peterson et al. (2021) for choice under risk, Wright and Levton-Brown (2017); Hirasawa, Kandori and Matsushita (2022) for strategic behavior in normalform games, Mullainathan and Obermeyer (2021) for medical decision-making, and Kleinberg et al. (2018); Rambachan (2022); Sunstein (2022) for judicial decision-making.
+We use supervised machine learning algorithms as stepping stones to automatically generate anomalies for an existing theory, rather than relying on researchers to directly inspect the black box prediction function.